dashpay/docs/masternodes/setup.rst

 instead.
 You will need:

 - 1000 Dash
-- A wallet to store your Dash, either a hardware wallet or Dash Core wallet
+- A wallet to store your Dash, preferably a hardware wallet, although Dash Core wallet is also supported
 - A Linux server, preferably a Virtual Private Server (VPS)

 This guide also assumes you will be working from a Windows computer.